If you do require permission from copyright owners, do this BEFORE basing your course on particular items.

 Staff can use copies of TV and radio broadcasts for teaching purposes.
-Amendments to the Copyright Act have extended the Part VA licence to include podcasts of broadcasted material.
+Amendments to the Copyright Act have extended the statutory licence to include podcasts of broadcasted material.
 See Screenrights for further information.

 Every electronic reproduction of print and graphic works or broadcast copies made in reliance on the educational statutory licence is required by law to contain a warning notice containing information about copyright.

 Under statutory licence conditions, no more than one part of a work can be made available online at the same time, regardless of intended audience.
 This is an institution-wide limitation.